flowdock/api-docs/docs/Integration-Guide.md

 ![An activity message](https://raw.githubusercontent.com/flowdock/api-docs/master/images/activity-message.png)

-An activity message has a couple of unique features:
+An activity message should be descriptive:

 * The title should follow the format "Marty McFly **did something**".
 In other words, good titles are "updated ticket" or "merged pull request".
-* If you like, you can include an icon.
-The icon should reflect the action that was taken.

 #### Discussions